zju-jiangqi/BlindCAC/README.md

 This repository provides the demonstration code for training and testing in this challenge.
 Our open-source examples include a training case on utilizing the provided Point Spread Function (PSF) data to facilitate the training of the CAC model.
 Participants are encouraged to explore methods for leveraging lens-specific PSF data—available during training but unavailable during inference—to enhance model performance.
 Alternatively, we support training the CAC model directly using the provided paired image data without incorporating any additional PSF-based physical information.
 Furthermore, since constructing a comprehensive lens library is a critical research direction for the blind CAC task, except from the provided AODLibpro, participants are also permitted to use external lens databases to augment model training.

+If you wish to participate in this challenge, please visit the official challenge homepage on [Codabench](https://www.codabench.org/competitions/12818/) for detailed rules and regulations.
+Additionally, register your team in the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1T8EF3cwMvopjudNK3Ue5bDYyqi3An4XR8mD8a3_P_yc/edit?usp=sharing) and get your team ID..

 ## <a name="setup"></a> ⚙️ Setup